 Getting around in Toronto

 Toronto Transit Commission (TTC) operates bus, rapid transit, streetcar, and paratransit services in Toronto, Ontario, Canada.
+Fares are integrated across the network, so you can transfer between bus, streetcar and subway on a single fare.

 View the interactive Subway Map.
 The Toronto subway system consists of 4 main line: